Dixville Notch Votes 3-3 Split to Open Razor-Thin Election

-Getting the 2024 presidential Election Day underway at midnight Tuesday, Dixville Notch, New Hampshire, split the vote 3-3 between Republican presidential nominee Donald Trump and Vice President Kamala Harris, setting up a razor-thin election.
+Getting the 2024 presidential Election Day underway after midnight early Tuesday, Dixville Notch, New Hampshire, split the vote 3-3 between Republican presidential nominee Donald Trump and Vice President Kamala Harris, setting up a razor-thin election.

 The tiny resort town has a tradition that dates back to 1960 for being the first in the nation to complete in-person voting.
 The town's six voters cast their ballots at the stroke of midnight.

-President Joe Biden won five of the six votes in the 2020 presidential election, showing how Trump has flipped some votes from Democrats back to him – albeit on the smallest of scales.
+President Joe Biden won all five votes in the 2020 presidential election, showing how Trump has flipped some votes from Democrats back to him — albeit on the smallest of scales.

+To a gathered crowd of journalists, the vote opened with a rendition of the U.S. national anthem performed on an accordion.
+Electoral laws in New Hampshire allow municipalities with fewer than 100 residents to open their polling stations at midnight and close them when all registered voters have fulfilled their civic duty.

+Dixville Notch's residents voted unanimously for Biden in 2020, reportedly only the second presidential hopeful to get all the votes since the midnight voting tradition began in 1960.

-As the first polling stations opened on Election Day, Democrat vice president Harris, 60, and Republican former president Trump, 78, are dead-even in the tightest and most volatile White House race of modern times.
+As the first polling stations opened on Election Day, Democrat Vice President Harris, 60, and Republican former President Trump, 78, were dead even in the tightest and most volatile White House race of modern times.

 The bitter rivals spent their final day of the campaign frenetically working to get their supporters out to the polls and trying to win over any last undecided voters in the swing states expected to decide the outcome.